GhanaWeb

-GhanaWeb, founded as GhanaHomePage, is a Ghananian portal, content curation and syndication website covering news, politics, business, sports, entertainment, opinions and general information about Ghana.
-It was launched by GhanaWeb B.V., a privately-owned Dutch company in 1999.
+GhanaWeb, founded as GhanaHomePage, is a Ghanaian portal, content curation and syndication website covering news, politics, business, sports, entertainment, opinions and general information about Ghana.
+It was launched by GhanaWeb B.V., a privately owned Dutch company in 1999.
 It also offers background information, classifieds, radio stations and a social network for Ghanaians and the Diaspora.

 GhanaWeb is owned by Bellaart Investments B.V.
 It has evolved over the years to include video content (GhanaWeb TV) and social media components as well as a mobile app (GhanaWeb Reporter).